Heroku Java Support Reference

 Supported Java Versions

-Refer to the table below for the latest available version for each OpenJDK major version and Heroku stack.
+Refer to the table for the latest available version for each OpenJDK major version and Heroku stack.
+The selected OpenJDK version is bundled with your app and affected the final app size.

 Rows marked up with red text and background indicate an OpenJDK version that is fully end-of-life and no longer receiving updates of any kind from the upstream maintainers and is no longer supported by Heroku.